wesbiggs/ideas/did-link.md

 This example indicates that a _DIDLink_ file for the "profile" data label can be found at the URL indicated by the service endpoint value (in this case, an IPFS CID).

 An alternative approach would be to have the service entry explicitly return the public key and nonce (without performing the hash operation).
 However, this step is easily performed by the DID resolver to produce a usable `serviceEndpoint` value.
 That said, a DID resolver could optionally return these values for clarity.

-Note: The _DIDLink_ file is self-authenticating, so it is not necessary that the controller of the key used for the _DIDLink_ file be the same as the controller of the DID.
-For example, two different DID documents (for different DIDs) could reference the same DIDLink service endpoint.

 This DID service definition should ideally be registered and published with [https://www.w3.org/TR/did-spec-registries/#service-types](https://www.w3.org/TR/did-spec-registries/#service-types).